opendilab/awesome-exploration-rl/README.md

 Welcome to follow and star!

 The balance of **exploration and exploitation** is one of the most central problems in reinforcement learning.
-In order to give readers an intuitive feeling for exploration, we provide a typical hard exploration environment in [MiniGrid](https://github.com/Farama-Foundation/gym-minigrid) below:
+In order to give readers an intuitive feeling for exploration, we provide a visualization of a typical hard exploration environment in [MiniGrid](https://github.com/Farama-Foundation/gym-minigrid) below.
+In this task, a series of actions to achieve the goal often require dozens or even hundreds of steps, in which the agent needs to fully explore different state-action spaces in order to learn the skills required to achieve the goal.

 <center>
     <img style="border-radius: 0.3125em;